 Welcome to the Global Brain Health Changemaker Challenge

-What is the Changemaker Challenge?
+What was the Changemaker Challenge?

-You will be required to produce a video to showcase the change that, as an individual or team, you have made in your setting in relation to one or more of the five pillars of the World Health Organisation’s Intersectoral Global Action Plan on epilepsy and other neurological disorders (IGAP):
+We aksed for video submissions under 5 minutes from individuals or teams either in a rural or urban location in a low or middle income country.
+The videos we received showcased the change that, as an individual or team, had been made in a specific setting in relation to one or more of the five pillars of the World Health Organisation’s Intersectoral Global Action Plan on epilepsy and other neurological disorders (IGAP):

 1. Raise policy prioritization and strengthen governance